jjuback/gc-excelviewer/README.md

 This extension no longer requires access to an external CDN, which prevented it from being used behind a firewall.
 This version adds new settings for controlling the display format of numeric columns in CSV files.
 It also includes improved support for parsing and displaying data values with embedded newlines.
 See the changelog for details.

+> Please read [this section](#regex), which describes common customizations to the default configuration for column separators and other settings that affect CSV files.

 ## CSV Usage
 For files with a .csv, .tsv, or .tab extension, use the explorer context menu or editor title menu to invoke the `Open Preview` command.
 The contents of the file will be displayed in a [FlexGrid](http://demos.wijmo.com/5/Angular/Explorer/Explorer/#/grid/intro) control, which supports sorting and filtering via its column headers.